lmoravek83/monitorui/readme.md

 ### Windows

-1. Download and install Python 3.10.x from [https://www.python.org](https://www.python.org) which fits to your Windows version.
+1. Download and install Python version 3.8x - 3.10.x from [https://www.python.org](https://www.python.org) which fits to your Windows version.
 During the instlation do not forget to **"check"** on first instalator screen **"Add python.exe to PATH"**.
 If you missed it, do not wory, just uninstall and install Python 3.10.x again and check the "add path".
 By end of instllation process selecet **Disable path lenght limit**.

-* Why Python 3.10.x? it is becasue compatibility of Oracle (cx_oracle).
+* Why Python 3.8.x - 3.10.x? it is becasue compatibility of Oracle (cx_oracle).
 If you want newest python, there is no issue, just remove "cx_oracle" from "\install\requirements_win.txt".

 2. Restart machine (PC, Server etc ..), to activate the PATH Variable